blues/sparrow-reference-web-app/README.md

 8. Create a docker context on Azure named however you like. `docker context create aci myacicontext`
 9. Activate the new context `docker context use myacicontext`

-Configure the _sparrow-starter_ site
+Configure the _sparrow-starter_ environment

 1. `cp .env .env.production.local`
 2. Configure the _Required_ variables and optional ones if needed.

-Deploy:
+Build Dockerfile.prod and Deploy

 `./deploy.sh`